lylerino/codechallenge_h24/README.txt

 How to use:
 1. Save the script to your computer
 2. Right click the script and click "open with", then choose any code editor or just the regular windows editor
-3. Scroll aaaaall the way down to line that starts with var sentence = ""
+3. Scroll aaaaall the way down to the line that starts with var sentence = ""
 4. Type any english sentence between the "" and save the script, do NOT use any characters from other languages or numbers in your sentence, this script is kind of monolingual ;)
 5. Leave the editor open and open the script again as in step 2 but instead of opening it with an editor, open it in a web browser (eg Firefox, Chrome, IE explorer)
 6. The browser should now show you if your sentence is a valid pangram!